 Where to buy the Cube Stereo Youth 140 Mountain Bike

-The Cube Stereo Youth 140 MTB retails for £1,699.
-As mentioned above it comes in three different frame sizes (13.5", 16" and 18").
+Currently, the Cube Stereo Youth 140 MTB can be bought for £1359 if you shop around.
+As mentioned above it comes in three different frame sizes (13.5″, 16″ and 18″).
 There is a network of Cube Stockists around the country.
-However, if you're buying online, then the following retailers have stock of some or all of the sizes (and they all pay us a very small commission if you click through on their links, which we hope you'll do as a thank you for bringing you this review!)
+However, if you’re buying online, then the following retailers have stock of some or all of the sizes (and they all pay us a very small commission if you click through on their links, which we hope you’ll do as a thank you for bringing you this review!)

 Check sizing availability and price of the Cube Stereo Youth 140: